 My daughter was immediately drawn to the flowery, glittery heart and the sparkly ladybird on the cover.
 Pinks, yellows and reds dominate the beautiful illustrations, there are two exceptions where the pages are darker to reflect Pierre’s sombre mood.
 The spreads are a mix of full page and smaller pictures and my daughter likes spotting Ms Buzzbottom who is on most of the pages.
 The action takes place close to The Eiffel Tower which is shown in several of the pictures and the Parisian setting is also reflected by the mini Eiffel Tower pictures on the invitations.
 The text is easy to read (with opportunities for speaking with a French accent!) and I like the use of a larger font to emphasise some of the words.

 I love the twists that Alex T Smith has given to this familiar story which gives us opportunities to talk about Paris and do some bug spotting.
 Ella is such a strong character and she really deserves her happy ending.
 I wonder how Belladonna and Ivy are coping without her to dust their wings and wash their pillowcases!

 Quote from Jessica (age 5): “I don’t like the wasp sisters.
 It’s not very kind if they never say thank you.”

 We read Ella for Valentine’s Day and made our own ladybird Valentine headband.
-We used red card for the headband, added a face with wobbly eyes, black heart spots, large pink heart wings and used small pink hearts and pipe cleaners for the antennae.
+We used red card for the headband and added a face ( a semicircle of black card) with wobbly eyes.
+We gave our ladybird black heart spots, large pink heart wings and used small pink hearts stuck to pipe cleaners for the antennae.